thejunto/handbook/content/projects.md

 ## We believe in:

-- Asking the right questions lead to clear communication.
+- Asking the right questions.
+Clear communication.
 - Trial and error.
 - Measuring.